Buy Ryne Sandberg Rookie Cards on eBay.

-Rated highly by collectors, Sandberg’s 1980 Reading Phillies was produced by TCMA, who regularly featured minor league cards such as this one.
+Rated highly by collectors, Sandberg’s 1980 Reading Phillies was produced by TCMA, who regularly featured minor league cards like this one.

 The red border is susceptible to scratches and scuffing, while the black-and-white image itself is fairly basic, showing a grainy Sandberg with a bat clutched in both hands.

-The background is nondescript, with equipment strewn on the floor along the field.
+The background is bland, with equipment strewn on the floor along the field.

-It’s hard to find editions that have achieved a high grade because of the issues mentioned above, so an 8 commands a comparable price to a gem mint 1983 Topps.
+It’s hard to find editions that have achieved a high grade because of the abovementioned issues, so an 8 commands a comparable price to a gem mint 1983 Topps.

-Another popular option at auction, the 1983 Donruss features Sandberg ready to bat.
-His Cubs gear is clearly visible, in a better image than either of the others we’ve mentioned.
+Another popular option at auction, the 1983 Donruss, features Sandberg ready to bat.
+His Cubs gear is visible, in a better image than the others we’ve mentioned.

-You can immediately tell that it’s a card from the ’80s but that’s no bad thing, and it’s part of a strong set that includes the likes of Wade Boggs.
+You can immediately tell that it’s a card from the ’80s, but that’s no bad thing, and it’s part of a robust set that includes the likes of Wade Boggs.